Electric bikes (e-bikes)

 Improper charging is one of the leading causes of lithium-ion battery fires.
 To reduce the risks of a battery fire:

-- Only use chargers that are supplied with the device or certified third-party charging equipment that is compatible with the battery specifications.
+- only use chargers that are supplied with the device or certified third-party charging equipment that is compatible with the battery specifications.

-- Don’t charge on soft or flammable surfaces.
+- don’t charge on soft or flammable surfaces.

-- Don’t use damaged chargers, cords or batteries that show signs of swelling or bulging, leaking, overheating or signs of mechanical damage.
+- don’t use damaged chargers, cords or batteries that show signs of swelling or bulging, leaking, overheating or signs of mechanical damage.

-- Don’t leave batteries or devices unattended whilst charging and once fully charged, disconnect them from the charger.
+- don’t leave batteries or devices unattended whilst charging and once fully charged, disconnect them from the charger.

 For more information on lithium-ion battery safety, visit: